Blog, Education

 Example: I will use myself as the pigeon here.

 It took me two days to decide to look over the chapter a third time.
 When I finally did, the formulas were no longer as problematic for me.
 Why?
 Because I had shifted the way I viewed the information, and was now able to understand the content.
-It was in MY approach to the readings that I had to adjust for.
+It was in MY approach to the readings that I had to adjust.
 Our students can have the same reaction.
-Similiar to a fight or flight, our emotions can become distractions to learning Emotions get in the way of solid learning.
-Sometimes you have to read the boring or hard content too.
+Similar to a fight-or-flight response, our emotions can become distractions to learning.
+Emotions get in the way of solid learning.
+Sometimes you have to read the boring or hard content, too.
 Just do it.
-The interesting part is you generally feel better when you get it done.
-This is the area of learning where you have to search inside your self for those problem solving skills.
+The interesting part is that you generally feel better when you do.
+This is the area of learning where you need to search inside yourself for those problem-solving skills.
 You have to start!

 You have to start!

-Misconceptions and how we tend to deal with problems whether they are real or not – that is an area we all could benefit from exploring.
+Misconceptions and how we tend to deal with problems, whether they are real or not – that is an area that everyone could benefit from exploring.
 You have to ask the hard questions in education.
-But you have to ask them of yourself first, before you pass them onto your students.
+But you have to ask them yourself first, before passing them on to your students.
 Here are a few questions to start with:

 How did I come to a certain conclusion about the content of what I was reading?